sympy/sympy/doc/src/modules/simplify/hyperexpand.rst

 Note that the entries of :math:`C` and :math:`M` should typically be rational functions in :math:`z`, with rational coefficients.
-This is all we need to do in order to add a new formula to the lookup table.
+This is all we need to do in order to add a new formula to the lookup table for ``hyperexpand``.

 Implemented Hypergeometric Formulae
 ***********************************